F1000 (publisher): Previous services

-F1000 used to operate Faculty Opinions', formerly known as F1000Prime, until F1000 was acquired by Taylor & Francis in 2020.
+F1000 used to operate Faculty Opinions, formerly known as F1000Prime, until F1000 was acquired by Taylor & Francis in 2020.
 The founder of F1000 remained the owner of Prime, which he subsequently sold to tech company H1 in February 2022.
-Faculty Opinions draws attention to scientific works that are well-rated by F1000's experts.
-The Faculty Opinions ranking system further provides an alternative article highlighting system from the use of article impact metrics like total citation count.
-Faculty Opinions experts nominate primary research papers they felt were important or interesting, write a description of the work's significance, then link to where the work was originally published.
+Faculty Opinions drew attention to scientific works that are well-rated by F1000's experts.
+The Faculty Opinions ranking system further provided an alternative article highlighting system from the use of article impact metrics like total citation count.
+Faculty Opinions experts nominated primary research papers they felt were important or interesting, wrote a description of the work's significance, then linked to where the work was originally published.
+This helped pinpoint papers.

+No new expert articles recommendations have been added to H1Connect.
+Previous evaluations are listed as archived (see H1).
+It appears the evaluation and recommendation service has been discontinued.

 Sciwheel, formerly F1000Workspace, was a citation manager platform previously operated by F1000.
 SciWheel also offered article recommendations based on a user's existing reference library.
 After the acquisition, it was owned by F1000 founder Vitek Tracz, before being acquired by SAGE Publishing in 2022.